cvitter/Riak-TS-Java-Demo/README.md

 # What This Code Does
 The code in this sample application is designed to demonstrate how to use the current Riak Java client (https://github.com/basho/riak-java-client) to interact with Riak TS and the features in the 1.3 release (http://docs.basho.com/riakts/latest/releasenotes/).

-There are ten separate class files in this initial release:
+There are eleven separate class files in the current release:

 1. CreateTable.java - Creates and activates the WeatherStationData table in your Riak TS cluster.
 Running this class more than once will return the following error: "Failed to create table WeatherStationData: already_active".
 2. DescribeTable.java - Returns the schema of the table if it has been created (demonstrates two methods the API has for describing a table's schema).